NetickNetworking/NetickDocumentation/articles/sandboxing.md

    });
 ```

-## Making Your Project Sandbox-Safe:
+## Making Your Project Sandbox-Safe

 Running any project in multiple-peers mode does not always work, because of how some projects are set up.
 We call scripts or projects that can work with multiple sandboxes without issues as sandbox-safe.